jenkins-chrome-ext/jenkins-chrome-ext/README.md

 ## Features

-* See the commiter name(s) below each build on a Jenkins job page.
+See the commiter name(s) below each build on a Jenkins job page.
-* Highlight commiter(s) in the list.
+Highlight special commiter(s) in the list.
-* See the comments added by each commiter.
+Skype, or Email a commiter.
-* Navigate to the commit content.
+See the number of affected files, and comment for each commit.
-* Email a commiter.
+Navigate to the commit content.

 ## License